MrLixm/MrLixm.github.io/README.md

 ## Git

-The branch `dev` should always be active.
+The branch `dev` **should always be active**.
 Commit and push on this branch whenever you have enough important changes.

 Once `dev` considered publish-ready you can push it to `master` using [publish-online.py](./dev/publish-online.py).

-`gh-pages` is only used as an intermediate by the script.
+`gh-pages` branch is only used as an intermediate by the script.
 Nothing should be manually commited to this branch.

 ## Dependencies

 Built using `Python==3.6.8`.
-See [requirements.txt](./requirements.txt) for packages required.
+See [pyproject.toml](pyproject.toml) for packages required.

 ## [dev/](./dev)